Imprint of the LinkedIn article by Suresh Anubolu!

 Phase 2: Deeper measures considering problem span > 6 months

-- Focus on bottom performers, give relevant severance and exit them.
+- Focus on bottom performers, give relevant severance, and exit them.

 - Define proportionate headcount cut in each department based on forecasted revised budgets.

-- Explore salary cuts for certain grades so that these savings can help in protecting jobs of other employees at lower grades.
+- Explore salary cuts for certain grades so that these savings can help in protecting the jobs of other employees at lower grades.

-Intervention 5: “L”everage technology, automation and digitization to avert this in future
+Intervention 5: “L”everage technology, automation, and digitization to avert this in future

 - Encourage every department to come up with a suitable digital plan to automate as many processes as possible.
 Your product department can have aggressive targets in moving to automation.

 - Audit currently implemented HR technology and look for ways to integrate all HR systems.
-Also focus on virtualizing induction and exit processes to avoid touch points.
+Also, focus on virtualizing induction and exit processes to avoid touch points.

-- Drive remote working culture (no IT company may have difficulty) with suitable infrastructure (Zoom, Microsoft Teams, etc.), training and engagement interventions.
+- Drive remote working culture (no IT company may have difficulty) with suitable infrastructure (Zoom, Microsoft Teams, etc.), training, and engagement interventions.